nakkaya/ferret/readme.md

     (while (< (inc-int) 10)
       (print 1))

+## Embedded Usage

+If you can use GNU C++ compiler.
+You can use ferret for your embedded platform.
+Following shows a blink example.

+    (pin-mode 13 :output)

+    (forever
+     (digital-write 13 :high)
+     (sleep 500)
+     (digital-write 13 :low)
+     (sleep 500))

+Rename `solution.cpp` to `./program_name/program_name.pde`

+If you are using the memory pool, there are two functions you can use to what memory,

+ - `memory-pool-free-pages` - Returns the number of free memory pages.
+ - `memory-pool-print-snapshot` - Prints the current state of memory.
+Each block is  denoted as 0(free) or 1(used).

 ## Implementation Notes

 Ferret is functional.
 The code it produces does not include any black